-- Check and increase the frame rate of the camera images (see Parameters, Section 6.1.1.3).
-The frame rate of the disparity image cannot be greater than the frame rate of the camera images. - Choose a lesser Disparity Image Quality (Section 6.1.2.5). - Increase the Minimum Distance (Section 6.1.2.5) as much as possible for the application.
+- Check and increase the frame rate of the camera images.
+The frame rate of the disparity image cannot be greater than the frame rate of the camera images. - Choose a lesser Disparity Image Quality (Section ??). - Increase the Minimum Distance (Section ??) as much as possible for the application.